othis001/solutions/README.md

 This program will calculate the minimum amount of candy needed.

+## connections.cpp

+This function takes as input an array of positive integers that represent positions of towns on a line and then an array of their populations.
+We calculate the total amount of wire needed to connect each person to each other person.

 ## kSub.cpp

 This is a program that takes as input an array and a